Claudia Gamon: Federal politics

 From 2011, Gamon was involved as a co-initiator of the initiative against church privileges (de).
 With the founding of NEOS – The New Austria and Liberal Forum in October 2012, she focused her political work there.

 In the 2013 Austrian legislative election, Claudia Gamon joined NEOS in the Wien Innen-Ost regional constituency (de) as a top candidate and was placed on the Vienna state list (4th place) and the NEOS federal list (6th place) relatively far ahead.

-After Beate Meinl-Reisinger announced her resignation from the National Council on September 24, 2015, Claudia Gamon was designated as her successor by NEOS.
+After Beate Meinl-Reisinger announced her resignation from the National Council on 24 September 2015, Claudia Gamon was designated as her successor by NEOS.
 Since 12 October 2015 Gamon has been the party's youngest member of the National Council.

 In the 25th National Council, Gamon is Area Spokesperson for the NEOS-Club for Science and Research, Court of Auditors, Women, Youth and Sport.
 She is a member of the National Council Committees for Research, Innovation and Technology, Sport, the Court of Auditors, the Standing Subcommittee of the Court of Auditors and the Scientific Committee.
 In 2017, Gamon filled Niko Alm's (de) vacancy in the Wien provincial constituency (de).
 Gamon was re-elected in the NEOS party list in 2017.

 Member of the European Parliament

 In December 2018, Gamon announced via Instagram that she would be a NEOS candidate for the 2019 European Parliament election.
 She wanted a "strong Europe" that joins forces to make decisions and is "successful, recognized, peaceful and prosperous".
 On 26 January 2019, Gamon was nominated at the NEOS-meeting as the party's top candidate.

-Since 2021, Gamon has been part of the Parliament's delegation to the Conference on the Future of Europe.
+From 2021, Gamon was part of the Parliament's delegation to the Conference on the Future of Europe.

-In addition to her committee assignments, Gamon is part of the Spinelli Group, the MEPs Against Cancer group, the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs) and the European Parliament Intergroup on Disability.
+In addition to her committee assignments, Gamon was part of the Spinelli Group, the MEPs Against Cancer group, the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs) and the European Parliament Intergroup on Disability.